kubernetes/kubernetes/examples/job/work-queue-1/README.md

 Next, we will check that we can discover the rabbitmq service:

 ```
-# Note the rabitmq-service has a DNS name, provided by Kubernetes:
+# Note the rabbitmq-service has a DNS name, provided by Kubernetes:

 root@temp-loe07:/# nslookup rabbitmq-service
 Server:		10.0.0.10